 Sandra asked a question: if you're already using Smith.ai, but when it adds on to the surface, can they use the code?
 I don't know.

 So, actually, yes.
 So you can use any new plan code for any new brand, a new service.
 So you can use a hundred dollars off your first month for the chat service.

 And actually, we will offer a 5% bundle discount if you have both receptionists and chat.
-And that's an addition to the 14-day/20-calls, 20-chat free trial that we always offer.
 So there's a whole bunch of good goodies in store for you there.
 And, there is a nice comment from ADA.

 Thank you for joining us today and everyone.

 That's the end of our time.
 I will upload this recording and share it with everyone.
 Feel free to get in touch if you have any further questions, but thank you so much.
 And thank you to Regina.

 Have any questions about Smith.ai's virtual receptionists services or anything else mentioned in this webinar?
 Call us at (650) 727-6484 or email us at email@example.com.